-It is council's preference that only one connection be made to each property.
-Additional connections will only be granted at council's discretion and additional charges may apply for each additional connection.
+It is Council's preference that only one connection be made to each property.
+Additional connections will only be granted at Council's discretion and additional charges may apply for each additional connection.

+Non-Contributing Consumers

-Non-Contributing Consumers Where the applicable contribution to Council's Water Supply under Council's Planning Policies has not been received, an additional surcharge of \$0.57 a kL on the actual consumption from Council's Water Supply Scheme will apply.
+Where the applicable contribution to Council's water supply under Council's planning policies has not been received, an additional surcharge of \$0.65 per kL on the actual consumption from Council's Water Supply Scheme will apply.
 The surcharge will be added to the Water Watchers Plan charge or the Standard Plan charge.